 His followers, clad in cheap cloth dyed with brick dust, had to pledge: “I shall never use violence.
 I shall not retaliate or take revenge, and shall forgive anyone who indulges in oppression and excesses against me.”
 Announcing this nonviolent form of Jihad, he recruited 100,000 followers who endured arrest and torture by the Raj, then won elections in Punjab to form a series of provincial governments under Chief Minister Dr. Khan Sahib, the British-educated brother of Abdul Ghaffar.

-Both the Muslim League and the British found Ghaffar Khan’s political success very alarming, based on his non-violent demand for Pashtun independence; the former because his open-minded Muslim movement denied its hysterical claim that Islam was in danger, the latter because he threatened to deprive them of a prime military recruiting ground in their jewel of Empire.
+Both the Muslim League and the British found Ghaffar Khan’s political success alarming, based on his non-violent demand for Pashtun independence.
+The former because his open-minded Muslim movement denied its hysterical claim that Islam was in danger; the latter because he threatened to deprive them of a prime military recruiting ground for their jewel of Empire.

-Even though nowadays, way too many fanatics earn their salt by preaching massacre in the name of Allah: a priesthood that evolved just like all the others in history.
-From the little of it I understand, classic Islam would prefer one had a paying job rather than preachifying in this manner.
+Nowadays, too many fanatics earn their living by advocating massacre in the name of God or some other revealed Truth.
+Militant clerics and ideologues of this kind have emerged from almost every belief system in history.
+From the little of it I understand, classic Islam would prefer one had a real paying job rather than preachifying violence on a salary.